A Celiac’s Gluten Free Guide to South Korea

 • Homeplus

-Also, we have read of many people having success with ordering food items from Coupang (the “Amazon of South Korea”) and iHerb.
+Another option is to order food items from Coupang (the “Amazon of South Korea”) and iHerb.
 If you are set up for online shopping and have a mailing address this could be an easy and efficient way to get some of your groceries.

 Lastly, although a health and beauty shop may not be an intuitive source for GF food products, Olive Young is reported to have GF protein bars and snacks for sale.
 (Note: the link is for the global store and may vary somewhat from products available at physical stores).